 Get a good digital calendar that can sync to your smartphone.
-I am a huge fan of Google Calendar because of the power and ubiquity of it.
+We are huge fans of Google Calendar because of the power and ubiquity of it.
 You can create multiple calendars within your Google Calendar for better organization.
 Plus, you can subscribe to other calendars, like family members, teammates and “calendars of interest” (e.g., federal holidays, the Chicago Blackhawks or Texas A&M football schedules).

 The first thing you want to do on your calendar is to block out your personal obligations.
-Your God, your family and your health should be your priorities.
+Your spiritual time, your family, and your health should be your priorities.
 If you are not taking care of yourself first, you will not have anything to give to your clients and your team.
 Take Sundays off.
 Make sure that gym visit is booked and that you are taking breaks for lunch.
 Go to your daughter’s soccer game.
 And don’t forget to walk the dog.

 Working from home brings the challenge of isolation, which can lead to depression – and a loss of social skills.
 So, make sure you are getting out at least once a week.
 It can be lunch with a friend, a networking event, a client meeting at Starbucks, or a volunteer gig.
 But, make sure you have some in-person socializing as part of your schedule.

 Continuing with the calendaring concept, block times into your calendar for when you are going to work on client projects, marketing, financials, sales, etc. Be sure to save your best focus times for the biggest challenges.
 If you have promised a certain number of hours per week to a specific client, block those as well.
 This is especially important if you are a subcontractor.
 It allows you to see how much availability you have and prevents overpromising.